 Soft and Fluffy Idli with Idli Rava(Idli Sooji) recipe |How to ferment batter in Instant Pot and make soft Idli.

 While growing up in North, Idli was not a part of our everyday meal.
-Though mom used to make Sambhar-Rice, Medu Vada and mixed lentil dosa(without fermentation) at home , but Idli and Dosa was something that we relished at special South Indian/Udipi restaurants.
+Though mom used to make Sambhar-Rice, Medu Vada and mixed lentil dosa(without fermentation) at home, but Idli and Dosa was something that we relished at special South Indian/Udipi restaurants.
 Quite a few years back my younger sister, stayed in Chennai for an year.
-She learned making Idlis from the owner of her hostel (P.G) and passed on that basic recipe to me.
+She learned making Idlis from the owner of her hostel (P.G) and shared that basic recipe with me.

 I learned making good Idli with my experiments and with the help of my friends and neighbors in Mumbai.
 So, If you too struggle with getting soft and fluffy idli and right fermented batter, do read this post thoroughly and patiently!!
 It is a long post.. the pointers given will surely help you if you are in a place with harsh winters.

 With my facebook group Shh Cooking Secretly Challenge, we traveled to state of Tamil Nadu.
 This month I was paired with talented Rafeeda who blogs at The Big Sweet Tooth.
 She has some wonderful deserts, Indian , International and fusion .
 Do check out her treasure of recipes!!

 I gave Rafeeda two ingredients Rice and salt and she made this flavorful Curry Rice.